-Note: The STAR will be replaced by the Validated Online Lifecycle Threat (VOLT) around FY 17.
+Note: The STAR was replaced by the Validated Online Lifecycle Threat (VOLT).

 The STAR is the primary threat reference used in preparation of threat portions of JCIDS documents (Capability Development Document (CDD) and Capability Production Document (CPD)), Test Evaluation Master Plan (TEMP).
 The Defense Intelligence Agency (DIA) provides validation for STAR to support Acquisition Category (ACAT) ID/ Major Defense Acquisition Programs (MDAPs).
 DoD Instruction 5000.02 requires that MDAPs have a validated STAR in place at Milestones B and C.